myna/myna-html/README.md

 <!-- There are some live demos of running on the [Myna web site](http://mynaweb.com/demo/html5). -->

-# How does it work?
+# How do I use it?

 ## Getting started